 NLF: Boards must fully expend these funds by March 31, 2023.

-NLF: Boards must use Attachment 2 to complete and submit an end of year (EOY) report 30 days after the grant period ends.
-The EOY report is due on April 30, 2023.
+NLF: Boards must use Attachment 2 to complete and submit an end of year (EOY) report 30 days after Fiscal Year 2022 and 30 days after the grant period ends.
+The first EOY report is due on October 30, 2022, and the final EOY report is due on April 30, 2023.
+All reports must be submitted to BCM@twc.texas.gov.

 NLF: Boards must report obligations and expenditures in the Cash Draw and Expenditure Reporting (CDER) system under the cost categories with the “TRSS” prefix.
 The TRSS categories will be regular (not supplemental) cost categories for the BCY’22 Child Care Quality (CCQ) child care grant awards.